datakind/Data-Observation-Toolkit/README.md

 # Quick start

 The fastest way to get started using DOT is to use the Docker environment and demo data provided.
+The two demo datasets contain fabricated data of airline flights
+(DOT project 'ScanProject1') and community health workers (DOT project 'Project_CHW')

 ## Prerequisites